 Bunker Hill | Downtown Los Angeles Lofts & Condos For Sale

 Bunker Hill Downtown Los Angeles lofts & condos for sale.
-It was 1867 when two wealthy developers, Stephen Mott and Prudent Beaudry (who later would become the 13th Mayor of Los Angeles) purchased a majority of land up the steep “hill”, just north of modern day DTLA.
-Because of the hill’s excellent views of the Los Angeles Basin and certainly it’s proximity to the Los Angeles River, they knew that it would make for an opulent subdivision.
+It was 1867 when two wealthy developers, Stephen Mott and Prudent Beaudry (who later would become the 13th Mayor of Los Angeles) purchased a majority of land up the steep “hill”, just north of modern-day DTLA.
+Because of the hill’s excellent views of the Los Angeles Basin and certainly its proximity to the Los Angeles River, they knew that it would make for an opulent subdivision.
 Most importantly they employed surveyor George Hansom to help divide up the land into 80 plots to sell to individual buyers and Bunker Hill was born.
-The dominant architecture of the houses were certainly Victorian in style.
-Due to the geography of the area, these residents were able to escape the hustle and bustle of the fast growing city around the flatland at the bottom of the hill.
+The dominant architecture of the houses was certainly Victorian in style.
+Due to the geography of the area, these residents were able to escape the hustle and bustle of the fast-growing city around the flatland at the bottom of the hill.

 Angel’s Flight and Politics

 In time, the California Community Redevelopment Law of 1945, the Federal Housing Act of 1946, the creation of the Community Redevelopment Agency in 1948, and the Bunker Hill Urban Renewal Project in 1959,.
-Because of this the “hill” was fast becoming a national destination and proud feature to downtown Los Angeles.
-The Bunker Hill project was the longest redevelopment project in Los Angeles history.
-Most of the skyscrapers on Bunker Hill were built in the 1980’s, however, the momentum died down in the 1990’s, shortly after the 52-story Two California Plaza was finished.
-In 1999, the vacancy rate for downtown commercial skyscrapers was 26%, one of the highest in the nation for that time.
+Because of this the “hill” was fast becoming a national destination and a proud feature of downtown Los Angeles.
+The Bunker Hill project was the longest redevelopment project in Los Angeles’s history.
+Most of the skyscrapers on Bunker Hill were built in the 1980s, however, the momentum died down in the 1990s, shortly after the 52-story Two California Plaza was finished.
+In 1999, the vacancy rate for downtown commercial skyscrapers was 26%, one of the highest in the nation at that time.

 - L.A.
 Central Library